Newtons (cookie): Production

 In 1991, Nabisco was producing around a billion Newtons per year, with the cookie generating $200 million in sales.

 The cookie is Nabisco's third best-selling product, with sales of more than 700 million bars a year as of 2018.

 Varieties

 Original Fig Newtons were the only variety available until the 1980s.
+Apple Newtons appeared in 1984, as did Blueberry Newtons.
+Cherry Newtons were marketed by 1985, and Strawberry Newtons by 1986.

 As of 2012, Nabisco makes several varieties of the Newton, which, in addition to the original fig filling, include versions filled with apple cinnamon, strawberry, raspberry, cherry, blueberry and mixed berry.
 The Fig Newton also is sold in a 100% whole-grain variety and a fat-free variety.
 Fig Newton Minis have also been introduced.

 In 2011, a crisp cookie was introduced in the United States named Newtons Fruit Thins, after being successfully marketed by Kraft in Canada as Lifestyle Selections, a variety of Peek Freans.
 The product line has since been discontinued.

 In popular culture

 In the 1939 promotional short Mickey's Surprise Party, produced by Walt Disney for Nabisco's exhibit at that year's World's Fair, Mickey Mouse proclaims the Fig Newton to be his favorite cookie.